jacoblloydedu/Toris/README.md

 <details> <summary><h2>Platform</h2></summary>

   The current platform being created and updated will be Android-based using the Nougat (7.1.1) API 25.
+It is currently set out to be a native app.
 </details>
   <details> <summary><h2>Front/Back End Support</h2></summary>